Polito-Software-Engineering-2-Group-10/ThesisManagement/backend/README.md

     ```
     - It will send an email to the given recipient with the given subject and text.
     - It returns a string detailing the result of the operation.

+- GET `/api/cosup/ProposalsList`
+    - No parameters, this api return an array with all the active co-supervised proposal of the current logged in teacher.
+    - Each element of the array is an entire proposal object